 This course is the intermediate level of American Sign Language (ASL).
 It is designed for students who have completed ASL 1 and have novice sign language skills.
 The students will expand their vocabulary and mastery of grammar expressively and receptively.
-ASL 2 emphasizes the acquisition of comprehension, production, and interactional skills and story-telling skills using intermediate grammatical features.
-Readings, videos, and class discussions will acquaint students with a deeper understanding of the American Deaf culture and social issues related to the Deaf community.
+ASL 2 emphasizes the acquisition of comprehension of short narratives and stories in ASL, the production of unit-specific vocabulary through presentations, and interactional skills using intermediate grammatical features.
+Readings, videos, games, and class discussions will give students a deeper understanding of the American Deaf culture and social issues related to the Deaf community.
+The curriculum may include opportunities to interact with members of the Deaf community, fostering a deeper understanding of Deaf culture and language.
 Students will participate extensively in interactive classroom activities using a "Voices Off" policy.